Apply to this Program and Admission Requirements

 |EAD 885||Internship: Special Education Director – Part II||1 hr|

 Attain a grade point average of at least 3.50 on all graduate course work at Missouri State University.

 Op5.01-4 Graduate Students Admission Policy

-The Graduate Council sets the minimum standards for full admission to graduate study.
-Additional requirements and higher standards may be stipulated for specific graduate programs, and applicants should check for such requirements in the departmental section of this catalog.
+The Graduate Council sets the minimum standards for admission to graduate study.
+Additional requirements and higher standards may be stipulated for specific graduate programs.
 The minimum requirements for graduate admission are: